AmilM7/Undergraduate-Thesis-Implementation-PBX/README.md

 - This implemetation represents simple simulation of IP PBX system.
 The three application were developed that interact with Asterisk: AGI, AMI and ARI.

-## AGI (Asterisk Gateway Interface):
+##AGI (Asterisk Gateway Interface):
     - Framework: https://phpagi.sourceforge.net/
     - AGI provides an interface between the Asterisk dialplan and an external program that wants to manipulate a channel in the dialplan.
-In general, the interface is synchronous
+In general, the interface is synchronous.
     - Actions taken on a channel from an AGI block and do not return until the action is completed
     - About Application:
     Simple IVR, when called, will play some greeting message, ask for password if it is set, and then promt a user to enter some options.